ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 ### SVG capabilities

 **Note:** It's important that the SVG has `xmlns="http://www.w3.org/2000/svg"`!
-If it doesn't, it won't render, even in Chrome.
+If it doesn't, it won't render, even in browsers that support SVGs as background images in the console.

 | Capability                | Supported? |
 | ------------------------- | :--------: |